Jim McInally: East Stirlingshire

 On 13 March 2008, McInally was named the new manager of Third Division strugglers East Stirlingshire, succeeding Gordon Wylde who resigned a month earlier.
 McInally was named November 2008 Manager of the Month for the Third Division by the Scottish Football League.
 He then won the same award in February and September 2009, but resigned in May 2011 after the club finished second bottom of the 2010–11 Scottish Third Division.

 Peterhead

 McInally was appointed manager of Peterhead in October 2011.
 He led the Blue Toon to its first trophy as a football league club by winning the Scottish League Two title in season 2013–14.
 The club were relegated back to the fourth tier via the play-offs in season 2016–17.
 McInally offered to resign after Peterhead failed to win promotion in 2017–18, but the board of directors asked him to stay on.
 He then won the Scottish League Two title the next season, securing it on the last day.

 He resigned on 14 November 2022 after 11 years in the job, with Peterhead sitting bottom of the 2022–23 Scottish League One table.

+Personal life

+McInally is the uncle of Falkirk player Anna Murray.